 Another interesting website you may want to check is the Photographic Society of Sri Lanka, a great source of inspiration.

 Water is literally everywhere in Sri Lanka.
 You will have plenty of possibilities to take a nice travel photo at every place you visit.

-You can start in Colombo, the capital.
-The main beach in the city, Galle Beach, is just facing the central area.
+Start with the main beach in the city, Galle Beach, facing the central area of the city.

-I personally suggest to catch the train and go also to Mount Lavinia, the most beautiful beach in Colombo.
+I personally suggest catching also the train and go to Mount Lavinia, the most beautiful beach in Colombo.

 Other great beaches are on the east and south coast.
 One of my favourites is in Pasikudah Bay.

 Beside the sea, look out for lakes and reservoirs, literally everywhere, especially after the raining season.

 Waterfalls are another great subject.